brucehacker66/SitSmartBackend/README.md

 # SitSmartBackend
-ML Backend for Pose Detection and Classification based on webcam images. \n Developed by: Chris Wang, Idris Sunmola, and Bruce Zhang
+ML Backend for Pose Detection and Classification based on webcam images.

+Developed by: Chris Wang, Idris Sunmola, and Bruce Zhang